Improve CAM with Auto-adapted Segmentation and Co-supervised Augmentation: Introduction

 Though using CAM for localization is efficient and straightforward, it can only detect some parts of the objects instead of covering the full object extents.
 The main reason is that traditional classification networks tend to distinguish images by focusing on the most representative regions, which can minimize the classification loss but results in losing other related but non-essential parts.
 To address the problem, lots of approaches~\cite{Singh_2017_ICCV,Zhang_2018_CVPR,Zhang_2018_ECCV,Choe_2019_CVPR,Xue_2019_ICCV,combine_wacv20} have been proposed, and they can be categorized roughly into the following two classes.
 The first class of methods~\cite{Singh_2017_ICCV,Choe_2019_CVPR} manipulates input data samples or internal feature maps directly to enforce the network to search related object parts.
 It improves localization but sacrifices classification performance because the target objects may become unrecognized after their parts are erased.
 The second type of methods~\cite{Zhang_2018_CVPR,Xue_2019_ICCV,combine_wacv20} generate multiple CAMs and combine them for the final localization.
 Their CAMs are useful as they contain information from different convolutional layers or different levels of semantics.

 However, all the above methods only focus on expanding foreground object regions and ignore background parts in CAM.
 In our observation, determining background not only helps remove unrelated pixels but also plays as additional supervisions when multiple CAMs are being used.
 Indeed, to the best of our knowledge, \cite{Zhang_2018_ECCV} is the only work that considers segmenting background contents of CAM based on internal feature maps.
 However, it has to set fixed segmentation thresholds for all samples in a one-size-fit-all manner, which is not optimal.
-Besides, the background segmentation in \cite{Zhang_2018_ECCV} is only used for regulating a single CAM during training and discarded in the inference time.
-Therefore, such approach is not an ideal way to generate and utilize background regions for improving localization performance.
+Besides, the background segmentation in \cite{Zhang_2018_ECCV} is only used to regulate a single CAM during training and discarded in the inference time.
+Therefore, such approach is not an ideal way to generate and utilize background regions to improve localization performance.

 Though the CAM can be self-refined by internal feature maps as discussed above, no additional regularization for generated CAM is provided in previous methods.
 Supervised by only category-level labels, CAM becomes unstable for localization.
 For instance, \cite{wang2018weakly} indicates for samples belonging to the same category, the model will focus on different object parts due to the various characteristics the target object displays.
 However, such phenomenon is not expected in our localization task since we prefer the complete prediction of objects for each sample.